ArnavS1102/KnowGen-RAG/README.md

 3. **Advanced LLM Integration**
    KnowGen-RAG supports seamless integration with advanced LLMs, such as **Gemini** and **Cohere**, to further improve the quality and accuracy of generated answers.

+4. **Domain Expertise and Stakeholder Assistance**
+   By leveraging knowledge graphs and advanced natural language generation, KnowGen-RAG has the potential to serve as a reliable assistant powered by domain-specific expertise and knowledge, offering valuable insights and support to stakeholders.

 ## Benefits

 - Improved understanding of highly technical documents.
 - Enhanced ability to answer complex queries with contextually relevant information.
 - Increased flexibility and scalability with support for multiple LLMs.
+- Reliable assistance for decision-making and problem-solving, backed by domain expertise.

 ---

 This framework offers a powerful solution for bridging the gap between unstructured technical data and effective natural language generation.

 ---